 During 2005, the FCA initiated an investment program to stimulate economic growth and development in rural areas.
 The FCA outlined a program to allow System institutions to hold such investments, subject to approval by the FCA on a case-by-case basis.
-FCA approved the Rural America Bonds pilot under the Mission Related Investments umbrella, as described below.
+FCA approved the Rural America Bonds pilot program under the Mission Related Investments umbrella, as described below.

-In October 2005, the FCA authorized AgFirst and the Associations to make investments in Rural America Bonds under a three-year pilot period.
+In October 2005, the FCA authorized AgFirst and the Association to make investments in Rural America Bonds (RABs) under a three-year pilot period.
 Rural America Bonds may include debt obligations issued by public and private enterprises, corporations, cooperatives, other financing institutions, or rural lenders where the proceeds would be used to support agriculture, agribusiness, rural housing, or economic development, infrastructure, or community development and revitalization projects in rural areas.
 Examples include investments that fund value-added food and fiber processors and marketers, agribusinesses, commercial enterprises that create and maintain employment opportunities in rural areas, community services, such as schools, hospitals, and government facilities, and other activities that sustain or revitalize rural communities and their economies.
-The objective of this pilot program is to help meet the growing and diverse financing needs of agricultural enterprises, agribusinesses, and rural communities by providing a flexible flow of money to rural areas through bond financing.
+The objective of this pilot program was to help meet the growing and diverse financing needs of agricultural enterprises, agribusinesses, and rural communities by providing a flexible flow of money to rural areas through bond financing.

 These bonds may be classified as Loans or Investments on the Consolidated Balance Sheets depending on the nature of the investment.
-As of December 31, 2023, the Association had \$6,028 in Rural America Bonds, of which \$4,604 was classified as Loans and \$1,424 were classified as Investments on the Consolidated Balance Sheets.
-As of December 31, 2022, the Association had \$6,426 in Rural America Bonds, of which \$4,957 was classified as Loans and \$1,469 were classified as Investments.
-As of December 31, 2021, the Association state and \$1,469 were classified as Investments.
-As of December 31, 2021, the Association had \$6,734 in Rural America Bonds, of which \$5,220 were classified as Loans and \$1,514 was classified as Investments.
+As of December 31, 2024, 2023, and 2022, the Association had \$4,237, \$4,604, and \$4,957, respectively, in Rural America Bonds classified as Loans and \$1,374, \$1,424, and \$1,469, respectively, in Rural America Bonds classified as Investments on the Consolidated Balance Sheets.